joshperry/streamhr/readme.md

 The main purpose of this project is to use a Browser source in [OBS Studio](https://obsproject.com/) (or other similar software) in order to allow display of realtime heartrate on a stream, but could be used anywhere that you want to display or log heartrate data.

-For a quick guid on installation and configuration take a look at the [howto video](https://youtu.be/TeF-9ZiRYuc).
+For a quick guide on installation and configuration take a look at the [howto video](https://youtu.be/TeF-9ZiRYuc).

 A version of [node.js](https://nodejs.org) must be installed that supports experimental modules (dev'd on 13.8).
 [noble](https://www.npmjs.com/package/noble) is used for handling communication with the BLE devices, be sure your BT adapter is configured properly.